Best Known For

-The Pulitzer Prize winning author died on July 19, 2009 in New York City.
+The Pulitzer Prize winning author died on July 19, 2009, in New York, New York.
 He was 78.
 In an interview two years ago, he was quoted as saying, "I don't want funeral services or memorials.
 Let them scatter my ashes over the Shannon and pollute the river."
 Frank McCourt is survived by his wife Ellen and his daughter Maggie from a previous marriage.

 © 2013 A+E Networks.
 All rights reserved.